lizozom/lizozom.github.io/content/blog/astrix-security-advanced-rag-workshop.md

 image: "https://astrix.security/wp-content/uploads/2024/06/Group-1261165618.svg"
 ---

+This workshop was delivered as part of my work with [Big Data Boutique](https://bigdataboutique.com/).

 Had a fantastic time delivering an **Advanced RAG Workshop** at [Astrix Security](https://astrix.security/)!
 This was a deep dive into building production-grade LLM applications with a focus on Retrieval-Augmented Generation techniques.

 ## What We Covered